AI Workshop: learn to build apps with AI →

 })

-In the while loop we use the assignment operator = to iterate until there’s no parent node anymore, in that case el.parentNode returns null and the while loop ends.
+In the while loop we use the assignment operator = to iterate until there’s no parent node left; in that case el.parentNode returns null and the while loop ends.

-It’s a way to go “up” in the elements tree until it finishes.
+It’s a way to go “up” the element tree until there are no more parents.

 Lessons in this unit: